JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

-Note, here we use the extension property `ptr` which comes from `memScoped` lambda receiver type
+Note, here we use the extension property `ptr` which comes from a`memScoped` lambda receiver type,
 to turn `MyStruct` and `MyUnion` instances into native pointers.

-The `MyStruct` and `MyUnion` classes has the pointer to the native memory underneath.
+The `MyStruct` and `MyUnion` classes have the pointer to the native memory underneath.
 The memory will be released
-when `memScoped` function ends, which is equal to the end of its `block`.
-One should make sure, they do not need a
+when a `memScoped` function ends, which is equal to the end of its `block`.
+Be careful to make sure that a
-pointer outside for the `memScoped` call.
-We may use `Arena()` or `nativeHeap` for pointers, that
+pointer outside is not needed for the `memScoped` call.
+We may use `Arena()` or `nativeHeap` for pointers that
-should be available longer, and also for pointers, that are cached inside C library
+should be available for longer, or are cached inside the C library.

 ### Conversion between CValue<T> and CValuesRef<T>

-Of course, there are use cases, where we need to pass a struct as a value to one call, and than, to
+Of course, there are use cases, where we need to pass a struct as a value to one call, and then, to
-pass the same struct as a reference to the other call.
-It is possible in Kotlin/Native too.
+pass the same struct as a reference to another call.
+This is possible in Kotlin/Native too.
 A
 `NativePlacement` will be needed here.

 Let's see now `CValue<T>` is turned to a pointer first: